kundudeb/kundudeb.github.io/index.md

 ## Teaching

-At the University of Toronto, I have taught first year Calculus and first year Linear Algebra.
+At the University of Toronto, I have taught Calculus (single and multi-variable) and first year Linear Algebra.
 Over the years, I have also been a Teaching Assistant for several courses.

 To know about my teaching philosophy you can read my [teaching statement](teaching%20statement.pdf).